Safeguarding Policy

 -

-Agree to use approved platforms for all sessions (no private contact or social media messaging with minors)
+Use only approved platforms — no private contact or social media messages with minors

-Any concerns are escalated immediately to the Designated Safeguarding Lead.
+Any concern is reported immediately to our Designated Safeguarding Lead.

 -